Sauerkraut Salt Ratio Calculator

 The science of sauerkraut fermentation:

-Sauerkraut is made through lacto-fermentation — a process where naturally occurring Lactobacillus bacteria on cabbage convert sugars into lactic acid.
-Salt is the key control variable: it draws moisture out of the cabbage through osmosis, creates brine, and creates an environment where beneficial bacteria thrive while harmful bacteria cannot survive.
+Sauerkraut is made through lacto-fermentation, a process where naturally occurring Lactobacillus bacteria on cabbage convert sugars into lactic acid.
+Salt is the key control variable.
+It draws moisture out of the cabbage through osmosis, creates the brine, and sets up an environment where the bacteria you want thrive and the ones you do not cannot.

 The universal formula: